-Each graduate student will be assigned an advisor by his graduate program director.
-In consultation with his advisor, the student should plan a program of work to be completed for satisfaction of degree requirements.
+Each student should plan a program of work to be completed for satisfaction of degree requirements.
 The appropriate sections of the chapter entitled Academic Programs in the catalog outline the basic course requirements for the Master's degree.

 Residency

 For the Master's degree, a minimum of 27 semester hours of credit must be earned on the main campus of The University of Tampa.